2 Your first design

 2.3.2 Tabular summary of the design

-1. The \(Z\)-values (normal test statistic) required to cross the efficacy and futility bounds.
+The \(Z\)-values (normal test statistic) required to cross the efficacy and futility bounds.

-2. Nominal, one-sided \(p\)-values; greater \(Z\) implies smaller nominal \(p\)-values for both the efficacy and futility bounds.
+Nominal, one-sided \(p\)-values; greater \(Z\) implies smaller nominal \(p\)-values for both the efficacy and futility bounds.

-4. The probability of crossing each bound under the null hypothesis (delta=0).
-These numbers are cumulative; i.e., the 0.0229 at the final analysis is the probability of crossing a futility bound at either of the interim analyses for the final analysis.
+The probability of crossing each bound under the null hypothesis (delta=0).
+These numbers are cumulative; i.e., the 0.0247 at the final analysis is the probability of crossing a futility bound at either of the interim analyses for the final analysis.
 The reason this is less than 0.025 (the study Type I error) is that the computation assumes the trial stops if the trial crosses a lower bound and cannot later cross an efficacy bound.
 Regulators generally prefer that you assume the trial will not stop if a futility bound is crossed and therefore an efficacy bound could later be crossed.
 This provides the sponsor of a trial the option of not obeying futility stopping rules and still controlling Type I error.
-If you change the “Testing” control in the “Boundaries” tab to “Asymmetric, binding,” this value will change to 0.025.
+If you change the “Testing” control in the “Boundaries” tab to “Asymmetric, binding”, this value will change to 0.025.
 You can see that there is a low probability of crossing an early efficacy bound at the interim analyses and most of the Type I error accumulates at the final analysis.
-The most important thing here is that there is often the expectation that there is a ‘reasonably high’ probability of crossing a futility bound when delta=0 at an interim analysis.
+The most important thing here is that there is often the expectation that there is a non-trivial probability of crossing a futility bound when delta=0 at an interim analysis.

-5. The probability of crossing each bound under the alternate hypothesis.
+The probability of crossing each bound under the alternate hypothesis.
 The most important information here is that there is a reasonably low probability of crossing the futility bound under the alternate hypothesis (\(\delta = 5\), in this case).
+For instance, there is only a chance of 0.0154 of crossing the first analysis futility bound if the true treatment effect is the hypothesized value of 5 (\(P(\text{Cross if} \ \delta = 5)\)).

 Note the textual summary underneath the table that describes the study design.
 This describes the maximum sample size, Type I error and power as well as the types of bounds and spending functions used.